tijsverkoyen/tijsverkoyen.github.io/_posts/2016-07-19-npm-shrinkwrap-wtf.md

 As you can see there are a lot of packages included that in reality are dependencies of the `node-sass`-package.
-So if we commit our `npm-shrinkwrap.json`-file into our version-control-system, and on deploy the `npm install --production` is executed, the shrinkwrap-file is used, so all the depencies of the `node-sass`-package are installed but are just useless.
+So if we commit our `npm-shrinkwrap.json`-file into our version control system, and on deploy the `npm install --production` is executed, the shrinkwrap-file is used, so all the dependencies of the `node-sass`-package are installed but are just useless.

 I know this can be resolved by running `npm install --production; npm shrinkwrap` instead at the start of the project.
 And you should keep this in mind, when you are developing (aka: installed dev-dependencies) and installing new packages.

 In my opinion this makes working with the shrinkwrap-files just really hard.
-Once again I think `npm` should take a look on how [Composer](https://getcomposer.org/) works by separating the packages into production and development in the shrinkwrap-file.
+Once again I think `npm` should take a look at how [Composer](https://getcomposer.org/) works by separating the packages into production and development in the shrinkwrap-file.

 <br />